torlenor/torlenor.github.io/_posts/2020-10-23-machine_learning_reinforment_learning_kalah_part1.markdown

 The algorithm we are going to apply was described in [5] and a good explanation and implementation can be found in [6].

-Additionally, a very nice overview over different algorithms, including REINFORE is presented at: [https://lilianweng.github.io/lil-log/2018/04/08/policy-gradient-algorithms.html#reinforce](https://lilianweng.github.io/lil-log/2018/04/08/policy-gradient-algorithms.html#reinforce)
+Additionally, a very nice overview over different algorithms, including REINFORCE is presented at: [https://lilianweng.github.io/lil-log/2018/04/08/policy-gradient-algorithms.html#reinforce](https://lilianweng.github.io/lil-log/2018/04/08/policy-gradient-algorithms.html#reinforce)

 Here we are going to briefly outline the idea behind the algorithm: